manelcagigos/magic_8_ball_flutter/README.md

 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)

-[^1]: This was extracted from the github repository of the course, [Todoey github repository from londonappbrewery](https://github.com/londonappbrewery/todoey-flutter).
+[^1]: This was extracted from the github repository of the course, [Magic 8 ball github repository from londonappbrewery](https://github.com/londonappbrewery/magic-8-ball-flutter).